Azure-Samples/Remove-Unmanaged-Guests/README.md

 - To run the application and reset the redemption status of guests, you'll need an account with one of the following roles: Guest Inviter, User Administrator, Application Administrator and Directory Writer, or a Global Administator.
 - If User Consent is restricted, you will need a Cloud Application Admin, Application Admin, or Global Admin to grant consent.
-- [Enable Email OTP](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/one-time-passcode#enable-email-one-time-passcode) if you wish to reset the redemption status of unmanaged Azure AD accounts and force them to redeem with a different method.
+- Enable [Email OTP](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/one-time-passcode#enable-email-one-time-passcode) if you wish to reset the redemption status of unmanaged Azure AD accounts and force them to redeem with a different method.
+If Email OTP is disabled, users will redeem with the same unmanaged accounts.
 - Microsoft.NETCore.App Version 6.0.0 or greater.

 Note: To verify if you have Microsoft.NETCore.App Version 6.0.0 or greater installed run the following: